biomedswe/BASE/README.md

 ## Installation and setup instructions
-Open the bash shell and type the following:
+Open bash (Unix shell) and type the following:

 ### 1. Clone the git archive: